Drug bust at New Oxford storage unit uncovers $315,000 worth of marijuana

 Officers were dispatched to Hilltop Self Storage on the 2600 block of Carlisle Pike in New Oxford at 3:54 p.m. for the report of suspected drug activity, police say.
 There, they met a man who had bought the contents of one of the storage sheds at the business after the shed's previous renter did not pay his bill.

-The man reported he bought the contents of the shed sight unseen, police say.
+The man reported he bought the contents of the shed sight unseen for $110, plus a $16 buyer's fee, police say.
 When he arrived to clear out the shed, he found a large plastic toolbox on the floor of the storage unit.
 After removing the lid, he discovered the box was filled with vacuum-sealed bags of marijuana, according to police.

 The storage unit owner then contacted police, who recovered a total of 63 bags from the storage unit, each one filled with approximately 18 ounces of marijuana.

-Investigators learned from an employee at the facility that the previous renter of the storage shed was Andreas Garcia-Grajeda, of East Locust Lane.
+Investigators learned from an employee at the facility that the previous renter of the storage shed was Andres Garcia-Grajeda, of East Locust Lane.
 Officers responded to his home and took him into custody on drug charges.

+When told by police that the contents of the storage locker had been discovered, Garcia-Garjeda allegedly told officers, "Oh, man, I wanted to get that out of there."

 Garcia-Grajeda was transported to Adams County Prison for processing and to await a preliminary hearing.